 Thanks for reading and any questions, I will be glad to help.

-The following is the script on it’s full, you should make any changes and adjustments that you might need, like changing the packages or changing the python version:
+The following is the script on it’s full, you should make any changes and adjustments that you might need, like changing the packages or changing the python version (UPDATED FOR PYTHON 3.8):